Akasho09/sem6/Software/S1/Unit 1/readme.md

 - As per the IBM report, “31%of the project get cancelled before they are completed, 53% over- run their cost estimates by an average of 189% and for every 100 projects, there are 94 restarts
 - Moore's Law states that the number of transistors on a microchip `doubles` about every two years with a minimal cost increase.
 In 1965, Gordon E. Moore, the co-founder of Intel, made an observation that eventually became known as Moore's Law.

-  ie software have same spedd throughout where as hardwares productivity increses overtime.
+  ie software have same spedd throughout where as hardwares evolve in productivity overtime.

 ## Software development Life cycle